MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 .. important::

-    Now commit the changes made by the macros script back to the developers branch.
+    Now commit the changes made by the KGO script back to the developers branch.

     Do not push the changes at this stage.